OSEL-DAM/HARAM_RST/README.md

 ![Scenario Section of GUI](./imgs/scenario.png)

-The Scenario section shows two drip downs where the user can select either a Scenario or a Intervention Strategy
+The Scenario section shows two drop downs where the user can select either a Scenario or a Intervention Strategy

 ### Scenario Dropdown